Free State of Saxony (Weimar Republic): Great Depression

-Germany's fragile post-war economy had been sustained in large part by foreign loans under two international agreements that attempted to help Germany pay its considerable World War I reparations obligations.
+Germany's fragile post-war economy had been sustained in large part by foreign loans under two international agreements which attempted to help Germany pay its World War I reparations obligations.
 After the New York stock market crash of October 1929, American banks began withdrawing their lines of credit to German companies.
-Unemployment grew dramatically as a result, rising to four million in 1930.
+Unemployment grew dramatically as a result, rising to six million in early 1933.
 The Great Depression hit Saxony's export-reliant economy particularly hard and led to unemployment above the German average.
 With the centrist parties weak and fragmented in the face of Saxony's traditionally strong Left, many from the middle class turned to the Nazis under the effects of the depression.